How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 • Bigger cats need wider, more supportive surfaces

-Cats need enough space to:
+Cats need enough space to move, stretch, and settle comfortably.

-• Fully stretch their bodies
+• Fully stretch their body

-• Curl up comfortably for naps
+• Curl up for naps without hanging off the edge

-• Kittens: Smaller platforms are fine, but spacing should be close together
+• Kittens: Smaller platforms are fine, but spacing should be close

 • Adult cats: Medium to large platforms for movement and lounging

-What makes a cat tree safe and stable:
+What makes a cat tree stable:

-• A wide, heavy base prevents tipping
+• A wide, solid base to prevent tipping

-• Strong posts support climbing and jumping
+• Strong construction for climbing and jumping

 Cats need to feel secure when climbing and jumping.
-Even slight movement can make them hesitant to use the tree.

 A stable cat tree helps:

-• Build confidence when climbing
+• Build confidence while climbing

-• Prevent falls or injuries
+• Prevent slips and falls

-• Encourage regular use
+• Encourage daily use

 General guidelines: